SystemsApproach/sdn/onos.rst

         devices.add(ingress.deviceId());
     }

-There are three types of flow objectives: *Filtering*, *Next*, and *Forwarding*.
-Filtering objectives determine whether or not traffic should be permitted to enter the pipeline, based on a traffic selector (match).
-Next objectives indicate what kind of actions should be performed on the traffic.
-Forwarding objectives determine which traffic is to be allowed to egress the pipeline.
 The above example creates a Next objective and a Forwarding objective, with the Next objective applying a Treatment to the flow.
 Minimally, that Treatment sets the output port, but optionally, it also applies the ``originalTreatment`` passed in as an argument to ``createFlow``.

-Each flow objective carries information that can be used by the low-level drivers to map the objective into one or more flow rules for specific tables in that device’s physical pipeline.
-This allows applications to be portable from one pipeline to another as they can specify criteria and treatment actions independent of the pipeline.
-If the above example were to be written in terms of flow rules rather than flow objectives, the application would have to first determine the device pipeline structure and then properly formulate the actions and egress rules and target them to the proper tables in accordance with the pipeline capabilities.

-Internally, ONOS manages the binding between the pipeline-agnostic objectives and the device-specific handlers.
-These handlers are implemented using the ONOS device driver mechanism.
-The device driver behavior that abstracts the implementation of how flow objective directives should map to flow rule operations is called *Pipeliner*.
-It is technically part of the ONOS core, but like many of the core services, it plays a role exporting an interface to control apps.

-Pipeliner is able to map Flow objectives onto both Flow Rules (in the case of fixed-function pipelines) and P4-programmed pipelines.
-In the latter case, Pipeliner leverages *Pipeconf*, a structure that maintains associations among the following elements:

-1. A model of the pipeline for each target switch.
-2. A target-specific driver needed to to deploy flow instructions to the switch.
-3. A pipeline-specific translator to map Flow Objectives into the target pipeline.

-Pipeconf maintains these bindings using information extracted from the ``.p4info`` file output by the P4 compiler, as described in Section 5.2.

-Today, the “model” identified in (1) is ONOS-defined, meaning the end-to-end workflow for a developer involves being aware of both a P4 architecture model (e.g., ``v1model.p4``) when programming the data plane and this ONOS model when programming the control plane using Flow Objectives.
-Eventually, these various layers of pipeline models will be unified, and in all likelihood, specified in P4.

 6.4 Southbound Interface
 ------------------------